xhtdevil/FDMTestBed/testcase4/readme.md

         net.addLink(node1, node2)
  ```

-We can use ```mininet > host0 watch -n 1 '-netstat -n'``` to monitor host status.
+We can use ```mininet > host0 watch -n 1 'netstat -n'``` to monitor host status.
 Below is a capture of netstat of host0 when running MPTCP.
 With bandwidth constraint, we can see the host is sending TCP messages using multi IPs.
 ![](https://github.com/rockwellcollins/FDMTestBed/blob/rockwellcollins-patch-3/testcase4/raw/cap.PNG?raw=true)

 ## Analysis after Testings